SubhMSFT/Getting-Hands-Dirty-CassandraAPI-CosmosDB/README.md

 ![Image4](media/image3.png)

-- Then proceed to testing Basic Query Operations on Keyspaces and Tables created in the earlier steps.
+- Then proceed in Visual Studio to test Basic Query Operations on Keyspaces and Tables created in the earlier steps.
+Finally, we perform a filter operation against weather.data table using a simple filter from a Compound Primary Key which retrieves us a result.

 ![Image5](media/image10.png)

 ## Validate in Azure Portal: